Steven Kwan Player Props: Guardians vs. Marlins

-On Friday, Steven Kwan (.206 batting average in his past 10 games, with a triple, 12 walks and two RBI) and the Cleveland Guardians play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 7:10 PM ET.
+On Saturday, Steven Kwan (on the back of going 0-for-3) and the Cleveland Guardians face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 3:10 PM ET.

 Steven Kwan Game Info & Props vs. the Marlins